 Here are 2 methods, each a bit different;

-After removing and collecting the outer green layer add enough water to the shells and put in a large pot.
+For this first bacth; after removing and collecting the outer green layer add enough water to the shells and put in a large pot.
 You can let them sit for a few days before cooking to help oxidize the shells but I found that you will yield a darker brown ink.
 They will however attract fruit flies and start to ferment.
-I cooked it outside on the barbecue side-burner.
+I brought it to a boil & cooked it outside on the barbecue side-burner.

-If you want an even darker ink you can add some iron or rusty steel.
+If you want an even darker ink you can add some iron or rusty steel into the liquid.
 I added an old railroad spike.

-This method is quite messy as after cooking for a couple hours you will need to strain the hulls out.
+This method is quite messy as after cooking for a couple hours you will need to strain the large chunks of hulls out.
 You will need some utensils to scoop out the mushy stuff.

-Set a colander over a bucket and use some fabric (old curtain or similar) to strain the dye.
+Set a colander/strainer over a bucket and use some fabric (old curtain, cheesecloth or similar) to strain/sieve the dye.
 Choose the strength and consistency of the ink according to your preference.
 Test it with a brush on paper to see if you need to cook it down more.
 I like to strain it a couple times with a fine sheer organza or even a ‘nut bag’.

 (Do not dispose of the leftover black hulls in your garden as they contain material that inhibits growth.)

 Make your own Walnut Ink – Method #2

 Since I kept finding more walnuts, I kept making more batches.
 The second time I decided to fast-track somewhat to have less mess.

 After soaking the shelled green hulls well in water for a day, I strained out the walnut husks before cooking.
 I used the old curtain fabric and also squeezed the extra water from the hulls by twisting the bundle. (don’t forget the rubber gloves!)
 I did that all outside and then brought the ‘juice’ inside to cook.